← Second Opinion Service

 What should I bring to a second opinion appointment?

 Your CT and PET scan images (on CD or digital transfer), any existing radiology reports, your biopsy results if available, and any treatment plan or letters you have received.
-If you have not yet had a biopsy, bring the imaging — the consultation will cover what should happen next.
+If you have not yet had a biopsy, bring the imaging — the consultation will cover what should happen next, including whether ION bronchoscopy is appropriate.

 Will my insurer cover a second opinion?

 Many insurers — including BUPA, AXA Health, and Aviva — will fund a second opinion consultation.
 Check your policy in advance.
-The clinic can provide a consultation letter for pre-authorisation.
+The practice can provide a consultation letter for pre-authorisation.
+Contact Jo Mitchelson on 020 7952 2882 to discuss.

 What if I have already been told I need a lobectomy?

 This is one of the most common reasons patients seek a second opinion.
-A major international trial published in 2022 confirmed that for smaller early-stage tumours — typically less than 2 centimetres — removing just the affected segment can be equally effective at controlling the cancer, while preserving more breathing capacity.
-Dr Okiror will review this directly and give you a clear answer.
+The JCOG0802 trial (Lancet, 2022) and CALGB 140503 trial (NEJM, 2023) confirmed that for smaller early-stage tumours — typically under 2cm — a segmentectomy achieves equivalent cancer control while preserving significantly more lung.
+Dr Okiror will review whether this applies to your specific case.
+Robotic lung surgery →

 Can I still have my surgery on the NHS after a second opinion?